takumayumi/Date-Picker/README.md

    npm i
    ```

-### Usage

-1. To start the development server, run:
+3. To start the development server, run:

    ```bash
    npm start
    ```

-2. Open your browser and navigate to http://localhost:3000 to see the application in action.
+4. Open your browser and navigate to http://localhost:3000 to see the application in action.